What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 Exploring Gelati Monastery

 The monastery grounds are comprised of several buildings, which you can wander in and around.
 Don’t forget to peel your eyes off the old structures to also take in the views of the surrounding hills.
-One of the buildings serves as an exhibition hall, so make sure to peak in to see what’s going on there when you visit.
+One of the buildings serves as an exhibition hall, so make sure to peek in to see what’s going on there when you visit.

 But most of all, it’s like you can feel history emanating from the stones of these buildings.
 Inside the church, you’ll find awe-inspiring works of art on the walls, including triptychs and mosaics, as well as some pretty cool and very, very old doors.
 You’ll also probably find scaffolding due to ongoing works, but it’s a small price to pay to make sure Gelati Monastery is still standing 1000 years from now when tourists are floating around in solar-powered, cutting-edge explorer vehicles.